Yesterday I showed you my barn sale finds, so today I'll continue with my church rummage sale finds:

 Oh, and I left a little sumpin sumpin as a donation to the church when I checked out.
 Something about the combination of the nice old lady, being in a church and a ridiculously priced piece of pottery made me feel a little guilty.

 BTW, my theory on why I find a lot of pottery pieces at thrift stores and yard sales is that a lot of pottery was made within an hour or so drive of where I live in Ohio, so I think it is just more readily available around here.
-Roseville, McCoy, Weller, Shawnee and Hull were all eastern Ohio pottery manufactures.
+Roseville, McCoy, Weller, Shawnee and Hull were all eastern Ohio pottery manufacturers.
 As well as Homer Laughlin in East Liverpool, Ohio.

 There are benefits to living in Ohio!